-We observed 49 unique bird species within 50 m in 2021 across the three sites during the three survey periods, four fewer species than were observed in 2020 (44).
-The most abundant species were Bobolink (Dolichonyx oryzivorus; 38 recorded), Red-winged Blackbird (Agelaius phoeniceus; 32 recorded), Tree Swallows (Tachycineta bicolor; 21 recorded mostly flyovers), Blue Jay (Cyanocitta cristata; 21 recorded), and Cedar Waxwing (Bombycilla cedrorum; 24 recorded).
+We observed 56 unique bird species within 50 m in 2022 across the three sites during the three survey periods, seven more species than were observed in 2021 (44).
+The most abundant species were Tree Swallows (Tachycineta bicolor; 68 recorded, mostly flyovers), Bobolink (Dolichonyx oryzivorus; 52 recorded), Red-winged Blackbird (Agelaius phoeniceus; 44 recorded), American Goldfinch (Spinus tristis; 32 recorded), and Red-eyed Vireo (Vireo olivaceus; 28 recorded).
 Bobolinks continue to be observed at Lawton Farm in substantial numbers in Field 1 where they nest and use the area for foraging and cover.
 Bobolinks were not observed in Fields 2 or 3 this year.
-Over the 10 consecutive years that this series of surveys has been carried out, a total of 63 unique species have been recorded at Lawton Farm.
+Over the 11 consecutive years that this series of surveys has been carried out, a total of 77 unique species have been recorded at Lawton Farm.

-A total of 19 species were observed across all three sites, and 35 species were observed across at least two sites.
-Site 1 had 4 unique recorded species (species observed only at Site 1), while Site 2 had 5 and Site 3 had 5 unique species (Table 3).
-A total of 39 species were observed at Site 2 during the 3 survey days, followed by Site 3 with 35 species and Site 1 with 31 species.

-On average, more individuals in the grassland guild at Site 2 and 3 were observed as compared to any other guild (Figure 5a), although this trend was driven by the high number of Bobolink at Site 1.
+A total of 31 species were observed across all three sites, and 41 species were observed across at least two sites.
+Site 1 had 4 unique recorded species (species observed only at Site 1), while Site 2 had 3 and Site 3 had 3 unique species (Table 3).
+A total of 45 species were observed at Site 3 during the 3 survey days, followed by Site 2 with 43 species and Site 1 with 42 species.
+On average, more individuals in the grassland guild at Site 2 and 3 were observed as compared to any other guild (Figure 5a), although this trend was, as usual, driven by the high number of Bobolink at Site 1.

-Seventeen species of the 49 unique species observed were shrubland bird species, slightly higher than the number of shrubland bird species observed in 2020 (Figure 5b).
-The most abundant shrubland bird at Site 1 were Yellow Warblers (Setophaga petechia; total count = 8) and Cedar Waxwings (total count = 12).
-At Site 2 Eastern Towhees (total count = 8) and Cedar Waxwings were most abundant (total count = 12).
-At Site 3, Eastern Towhees were the most abundant shrubland bird (Site 3 total count = 10).
-Site 2 and 3 had the highest numbers of shrubland species (n = 15 at both sites), and Site 1, the grassland site, had twelve species of shrubland birds (Figure 6).
+Eighteen species of the 56 unique species observed were shrubland bird species, slightly higher than the number of shrubland bird species observed in 2021 (Figure 5b).
+The most abundant shrubland bird at Site 1 were Cedar Waxwings (Bombycilla cedrorum; total count = 14) and American Goldfinch (total count = 14).
+At Site 2 Tree Swallows (total count = 12) and Cedar Waxwings were most abundant (total count = 8).
+At Site 3, Eastern Towhees were the most abundant shrubland bird (Site 3 total count = 17).
+Site 3 had the highest numbers of shrubland species (n = 17), followed by Site 2 (n = 15).
+Site 1, the grassland site, had fourteen species of shrubland birds (Figure 6).
+Although Palm Warblers (Setophaga palmarum) and Willow Flycatchers (Empidonax traillii) have been observed at Lawton Farm in the past, they were not observed this year.